Years of Experience

 Benefits and Perks

-The vast majority of workers allocate some part of their earnings to the company-sponsored 401(k) savings plan.
-Nearly all workers can count on health insurance, and almost all workers have dental coverage as a benefit.
-Boston Scientific Corporation folks also make good use of tuition reimbursement, a stock purchase plan, life insurance, a casual working environment, and a subsidized cell phone.
+Only 37 percent at Boston Scientific Corporation enjoy paid vacation time, and just 22 percent can take sick leave.
+The vast majority of survey participants set aside retirement funds in an employer-sponsored 401(k).
+Health insurance comes as part of the deal for almost all workers, and a large number of employees report receiving dental coverage as well.
+Boston Scientific Corporation folks also make good use of tuition reimbursement, a stock purchase plan, a casual working environment, and a subsidized cell phone.